TERREMEMBER/znbase/docs/content/v2.0/admin/cqlsh.md

 ### LOGIN

-Authenticate as a specified YugabyteDB user for the current session.
+Authenticate as a specified ZNbaseDB user for the current session.

 ```sql
 LOGIN <username> [<password>]